-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

-18. EMPLOYEE BENEFIT PLANS
+17. EMPLOYEE BENEFIT PLANS

 The Company, through its subsidiaries, provides retirement and other post-employment benefits to certain of its employees through defined contribution and defined benefit pension plans and other post-retirement benefit plans.
 The Company has the right to amend or terminate its benefit plans at any time subject to the terms of such plans.
 Expenses (benefits) related to the Company's employee benefit plans are included in "compensation and benefits" expense on the consolidated statements of operations.
 The Company uses December 31 as the measurement date for its employee benefit plans.